| The following procedures apply

 is intended as general guidance only and is not a substitute for review of

+the official regulations.
 TOP SECRET material may not be

 sent through the mail under any circumstances.
 It must be transmitted by cleared courier

 or approved electronic means.
+SECRET material may be

 transmitted by U.S. Postal Service registered mail or express mail within and between the United States